openbmc/docs/architecture/optionality.md

 ### Non configurable features

-Theses are features that are broadly applicable to all all deployments of a subsystem either by general usage, or by requirements in a specification, and therefore don't need to be able to be configured.
+Theses are features that are broadly applicable to all deployments of a subsystem either by general usage, or by requirements in a specification, and therefore don't need to be able to be configured.
 Examples of these would include, Http keep alive, Security features like timeouts and payload size